 These are the big guns of the AB763 lineup putting out about 85 watts to offer up large venue volume.

 The negative feedback circuit is identical in the 6V6, 2x6L6 and 4x6L6 AB763 amps so these 4x6L6 power amps supply even more NFB voltage which delivers 30% more negative feedback than the 2x6L6 AB763s.
-Extra negative feedback tends to "civilize" an amp, add clean headroom and tighten the transition from clean to distorted.
+Extra negative feedback tends to "civilize" an amp, add clean headroom and tighten the transition from clean to distortion.
 This is one reason these high power amplifiers offer up so much clean headroom.

 2 preamp gain stages, Tremolo, 4x6L6, Head Cab Version of Twin Reverb

-The Showman and Dual Showman are considered head cab versions of the Twin Reverb but they do not have reverb or a third preamp gain stage like the Twin.
+The Showman and Dual Showman are sometimes considered head cab versions of the Twin Reverb but they do not have reverb or a third preamp gain stage like the Twin.
 Surprisingly the non-reverb Showman amps with their included extension cabs were almost twice as expensive as the Twin Reverb.
 Fender marketed the Showman amps as the ultimate music professional's amp.
 Some Dual Showman amps have a "Showman" label on the amp face while others have "Dual Showman".
 The only differences between the Dual and Single Showman are the output transformer (4 ohm Dual or 8 ohm Single) and NFB circuit.
 The Single Showman is the only AB763 head amp designed to drive a single speaker.